-Ecuador is a country that’s ideal for families looking for a cultural vacation filled with nature, adventure, new foods and new customs.
-Roughly the size of Colorado, Ecuador offers a combination of the jungle, the Galápagos islands and colonial history — all in one trip.
-My family’s recent three-week itinerary contained all of these elements plus a few days of volunteering.
+Ecuador is ideal for families looking for a cultural vacation filled with nature, adventure, new foods and new customs.
+Roughly the size of Colorado, Ecuador offers a combination of the jungle, the Galapagos Islands and colonial history — all in one trip.
+My family’s three-week itinerary contained all of these elements plus a few days of volunteering.

 The colonial city of Quito is experiencing a resurgence of tourism.
 Visitors are drawn to its location at the foothills of the Andes Mountains and its historical center, with Spanish-style colonial buildings that date back to the 16th century.
 Quito is the best choice to get a feel for Ecuadorian culture if time is short; however, it’s important to note that, at 9,500 feet, its altitude can be a limiting factor.